 And, in addition to enrolling those 3 attributes, 1Kosmos accesses even more sources of validation.
 For example, we use a passport’s chip to validate the fact that the passport scanned during the enrollment process matches digitally signed data.
-We can also use external sources of truth like a credit card, a bank account or a loyalty program to reach the highest level of identity assurance per the NIST 800-63-3 guidelines, or IAL3.
+We can also use external sources of truth like a credit card, a bank account or a loyalty program to reach a higher level of identity assurance per the NIST 800-63-3 guidelines, or IAL2.

 BlockID uses biometric authentication as a security process that relies solely on the unique biological characteristics of a user to verify that he is who he says he is.
 Our biometric authentication technology compares biometric data capture to stored, confirmed authentic data in the BlockID Blockchain Ecosystem.

 The biometric identifier BlockID leverages for authentication is a liveness test to eliminate any risk of facial spoofing, which is the task of creating false facial verification by using a photo, video, mask or a different substitute for an authorized person's face.